Sum of Squares

 Also known as sum of squared errors (SSE).

-Graphically, in a simple linear regression with one independent variable, $SS_{res}$ is the sum of the areas of the red squares in the figure below.
+Graphically, in a simple linear regression with one independent variable, SSres is the sum of the areas of the red squares in the figure below.

 Residual sum of squares